 Working with Scenarios

-Creating new contexts for your scenarios enhances the project's flexibility, with each context being accessible from any scenario within the project.
-Note that the HMI context is an exception, as it can be created multiple times.
-To establish a new context, proceed to the "Project" tab and click on the "New context" button.
+Creating new environments for your scenarios enhances the project's flexibility, as each environment is accessible from any scenario in the project.
+Note that the HMI context is an exception, since it can be created multiple times.
+To create a new environment, go to the "Environments" tab in the Resources modal and click "+ New".

-- When creating a context, you must select its type.
-Remember, HMI contexts are the only ones that can be added repeatedly.
+- When creating an environment, you must select its type.
+Remember that HMI contexts are the only type that can be added multiple times.

-- It's important to choose a unique name for your context, avoiding names that already exist within the project.
+- Choose a unique name for your environment and avoid names that already exist in the project.

-Upon creation, the new context will appear in the scenario contexts list:
+Upon creation, the new environment appears in the scenario environments list:

-This action grants you access to the context's configuration settings:
+This action grants you access to the environment's configuration settings:

 Name, Icon